crossbario/crossbar/docs/Basic-Concepts.rst

 This defines a realm ``realm_1`` and a single role: ``role_1``.
-For this role, two sets of permissions are defined: A client successfully connected as ``role1`` can register a procedure under the URI 'com.myapp.myprocedure1' and for any URI starting with ``com.myapp.`` the client can publish and subscribe.
+For this role, two sets of permissions are defined: A client successfully connected as ``role1`` can register a procedure under the URI 'com.myapp.myprocedure1'.
+For any URI starting with ``com.myapp.`` that client can publish and subscribe.
 All other actions are not authorized.

 Transports
 ^^^^^^^^^^

-At least one transport needs to be configured on an application worker in order for WAMP components to be able to connect to it.
+At least one transport needs to be configured on an application router worker in order for WAMP components to be able to connect to it.
 You can configure multiple transports, e.g. so that some clients can connect via WebSockets and others via RawSocket, or using the same protocol but via